nonstopdevelopment/factorio-docker/Readme.md

 ## Factorio Server Docker

-A container for building and running a Dockerized Factorio server.
+A container for building and running a Dockerized Factorio server in a very insecure manner with ENV

 Project to run Factorio headless on Kubernetes OpenShift so this is a work in progress.